topless/gae-init/README.md

 flask which responds at port `:3000`.
 During development the calls on `:8080` are getting proxied to `:3000`.
 The configuration is at `frontend/config/index.js`.

+In another terminal start your front end development.
 ``` bash
 $ cd /path/to/project-name/frontend